amplifier19/DockerCompose-MusicApp/README.md

 This is a music player web app that allows you to play music from youtube links .
 It also allows you to create a mutiple playlists and play the tracks in the order you want.

-## Installation
+## Deployment

 1. Clone the repository
-2. Make sure you have docker and docker-compose installed
+2. Make sure that docker and docker-compose are installed in your machine
+3. Open docker-compose.yaml and define the value of REACT_APP_HOST_IP_ADDRESS with your local ip address
-3. Run `docker-compose up` in the root directory
+4. Run `docker-compose up` in the root directory
-4. Open `localhost:3000` in your browser
+5. Open `localhost:3000` in your browser

 <!--2.1 modify add the host ip to the docker-compose file  -->